-From the union of this married couple, on June 9th 1933 Mr. Evaristo García Gómez was born in Combarros, León.
-In his beginnings, he was in charge of dispensing the gender of the fish market to the clients.
-When he was 14, his professional labor switched to answer the fish market phone orders.
-Since he was 19 years old, Evaristo was focused on improving his professional development and working with more independence, although it was not possible at that moment.
-This changed at the age of 23 when his father, Mr. Norberto Garcia, bought Mr.Luis Fragío Babío Pescaderías Coruñesas.
+From the union of this couple, on June 9th 1933 Mr. Evaristo García Gómez was born in Combarros, León.
+To begin with, he was in charge of dispensing the fish products to the clients.
+When he was 14, he switched to taking the fish market phone orders.
+From the age of 19, Evaristo focussed on improving his professional development and working more independently, although it was not possible at that time.
+This changed at the age of 23 when his father, Mr. Norberto Garcia, bought Pescaderías Coruñesas from Mr Luis Fragío Babío.